 On a Budget

 Mapache Hostel: Traveling solo?
-This hostel is cosy and a great place to meet fellow travelers.
+This hostel is cozy and a great place to meet fellow travelers.
 Check out prices and availability for Mapache Hostel.

 Not what you were looking for?
 Find the best prices for hotels in Isla Holbox.

 Months ago, when my friend Raphael and I were planning the itinerary for our Mexico trip, I had already spotted photos of the water hammocks and the tropical paradise that is Isla Holbox.
 Just a few days later, Hotel Puerto Holbox invited us to the island to stay at their property.
 Could we ever say no?
 It was destiny!